TheInformationLab/alteryx-api-tools/README.md

 ## Admin

-The macro's in this section require...
+The macro's in this section require Admin API credentials and allow you to access all assets on Alteryx Server, not just your own.

 #### List Users - Beta